bgoodwinSMU/bgoodwinSMU/README.md

 ### 🔭 I’m currently working on

-* Developing an online scheduling tool for bicycle repair
+* Developing an online scheduling and reminder tool for bicycle maintenance

 ### 🌱 I’m currently learning